MinThaMie/fault-tolarant-toilet-protocol/README.md

 where toilet users do feel responsibility for keeping both the toilet clean and the relationship intact.
 In other words, `M` nears one.

+## Inter-agent comparison

+Traditionally the literature considers the difference between male and female toilet users.
+From a cost perspective however, especially looking at incremental costs, there is a significant difference between male and female users.
+From a cleanliness perspective however, both types of agents have similar requirements, that is: a clean toilet.

 ## Fault tolarant toilet seat protocol
 Based upon the assumpations written above this protocol will optimize the experience of using a toilet in a non-collaborative setting.